Raghavendralacharya/Filter/README.md

 Filter can allows to have any kind of complicated condition having both expression and operation like “AND” and “OR”.

+Library will return true or false after evaluating the condition provided.
+True will signify that the data had satisfied the condition and false will signify the data didn’t satisfy condition, and can be ignored.

 ## Flow Diagram

 ![Filter Design](https://github.com/Raghavendralacharya/Filter/blob/master/Design.png)